What Google Analytics can tell you about your content marketing success

 Going deeper, you can also create segments based on how traffic got to your site, including what pages users visited.
 When combined with in-market segments, you can get quite granular on how your content is doing.

-Back to our home renovation business: Let’s say you have an AdWords campaign going and you want to target searches around “improving your home for sale.”
+Back to our home renovation business: Let’s say you have an Ads campaign going and you want to target searches around “improving your home for sale.”
 Here you could get plenty of users from a real estate/home selling in-market segment, but you can also capture those who are also still in your home improvement in-market segment as well.

 Additionally, you may see a whole bunch of users going through to your “improving your home for sale” page who are interested in employment.
 Ask yourself why this is happening.
-Maybe some of the keywords you’re targeting in AdWords have a search intent you weren’t expecting.
+Maybe some of the keywords you’re targeting in Google Ads have a search intent you weren’t expecting.
 Fix it, move on, and monitor the results.